-Abstract: Office workers use a variety of adaptive opportunities to regulate their indoor thermal environment.
-The behavioural adaptations such as window opening, clothing adjustments, and use of heating/cooling are important factors for adaptive thermal comfort.
+Office workers use a variety of adaptive opportunities to regulate their indoor thermal environment.
+The behavioural adaptations such as window opening, clothing adjustments, heating/cooling use are one of the important factors for the adaptive thermal comfort.
 It is well-known that they are the most important contributors in the adaptive thermal comfort model.
 Thus, if we understand the behavioural adaptation properly, we can explain the mechanism of the adaptive model.
-The indoor thermal environment is often adjusted using the air conditioning in Japanese office buildings to improve thermal comfort and productivity.
-Thus, it is necessary to conduct research on the behavioural adaptation in the offices because the occupant behavior is different from behaviour in dwellings.
-In order to record the seasonal differences in behavioural adaptation and to develop an adaptive algorithm for Japanese offices, we measured temperatures in 11 office buildings and conducted the thermal comfort and occupant behaviour survey for over a year.
-We collected 4,660 samples from about 1,350 people.
-The proportion of 'open window' in the free running mode (neither heating nor cooling being used) is significantly higher than that of the air conditioned mode.
+In addition, the indoor thermal environment is often adjusted using the air conditioning in Japanese office building to improve the thermal comfort and productivity.
+Thus, it is necessary to conduct research on the behavioural adaptation in the offices because the occupant behavior is different to the dwellings.
+In order to record the seasonal differences in behavioural adaptation and to develop an adaptive algorithm for Japanese offices, we measured temperatures in 11 office buildings and conducted the thermal comfort and occupant behaviour survey for over a year in Japanese offices.
+We collected 4,660 samples from about 1350 people.

+The proportion of 'open window' in the free running mode (neither heating or cooling being used) is significantly higher than that of the air-conditioned mode.
 The behavioural adaptation is related to the outdoor air temperature.
-The behavioural adaptations such as windowopening, heating and cooling use predicted by regression analysis are in good agreement with the measured data.
-These findings can be applied to building thermal simulation to predict the behavioural adaptation and energy use in office buildings.
+The behavioural adaptation predicted by the regression analysis is in good agreement with the measured data.
+These findings can be applied to the building thermal simulation to predict the behavioural adaptation and energy use in office buildings.

-Keywords: Office buildings, Thermal comfort, Occupant behaviour, Window opening, Clothing adjustment, Heating and cooling use.
+Keywords: Office Buildings, Thermal Comfort, Occupant Behaviour, Window Opening, Clothing Adjustment, Heating and Cooling Use

-1. Introduction
+1 Introduction

 People use a variety of adaptive opportunities to regulate their indoor thermal environment.
-The behavioural adaptations such as window opening, clothing adjustments, fan/heating/cooling use are some of the important factors for adaptive thermal comfort.
+The behavioural adaptations such as window opening, clothing adjustments, fan/heating/cooling use are one of the important factors for the adaptive thermal comfort.
 It is well-known that they are the most important contributors in the adaptive thermal comfort model.
-Thus, if we understand the behavioural adaptation properly, we can explain the much of the mechanism of the adaptive model.
+Thus, if we understand the behavioural adaptation properly, we can explain the mechanism of the adaptive model significantly.
 In addition, the indoor thermal environment is often adjusted using the air conditioning in the Japanese office building to improve the thermal comfort and productivity.
-However, temperature control using window opening can reduce environmental impact by reducing the use of air conditioning as much as possible.
-Thus, it is necessary to conduct research on the behavioural adaptation in the offices because the occupant behavior is different from adaptive behaviour in dwellings.
+However, temperature change using window opening can reduce environmental impact by reducing the use of air conditioning as much as possible.
+Thus, it is necessary to conduct research on the behavioural adaptation in the offices because the occupant behavior is different to the dwellings.

-A number of projects have researched occupant behaviour in offices [2, 5, 9, 13, 21-25, 27, 30], university buildings [28, 29] and dwellings [1, 3, 8, 10, 11, 16-18, 20].
-The occupant behaviour model developed for office buildings in other countries [22] may not apply to Japan and research about occupant behaviour is needed for Japanese offices, for results from one region of the world cannot be assumed to apply to another where there is a different culture and building design.
-Thermal simulation packages often assume a fixed schedule of window opening [23], so more realistic data on occupant behaviour will help to improve the thermal simulations and an adaptive algorithm becomes a useful passive design tool.
+A number of projects have researched about occupant behaviour in offices [1-11], university buildings [12, 13]

+and dwellings [14-22].
+The occupant behaviour model developed for office buildings [9] may not apply to Japanese offices and research about occupant behaviour is needed for Japanese offices.
+Similarly results from one region of the world cannot be assumed to apply to another where there is a different culture and building design.
+Thermal simulation packages often assume a fixed schedule of window opening [5], so more realistic data on occupant behaviour will help to improve the thermal simulations and adaptive algorithm becomes a useful passive design tool.

 In order to record the seasonal differences in behavioural adaptation and to develop an adaptive algorithm for Japanese offices, we measured temperatures in 11 office buildings and conducted occupant behaviour survey for over a year in the Tokyo and Yokohama areas of Japan.

-2. Methodology
+2 Methodology

-2.1 Investigated Buildings
+2.1 Investigated buildings